LinkedInLearning/intermediate-jenkins-3978673/ch4_artifacts_and_testing/04_04_analyze_errors_with_ai/README.md

-# 04_04 TBD: Use an External Test Runner and/Or AI tool
+# 04_04 Use AI to Analyze Errors in Test Results

 <!-- FooterStart -->
 ---